Are you Sleeping enough? Skipping your ZZZ’s could be sabotaging your health goals…

 The bottom line: Not enough sleep means you’re always hungry, reaching for bigger portions, and desiring every type of food that is bad for you—and you don’t have the proper brain functioning to tell yourself, “No!”

-3. Poor sleep alters glucose metabolism and increases risk for Type 2 Diabetes.
+3. Poor sleep alters glucose metabolism and increases the risk of Type 2 Diabetes.

 Within just four days of sleep deprivation, your body’s ability to properly use insulin (the master storage hormone) becomes completely disrupted.
 In fact, the University of Chicago researchers found that insulin sensitivity dropped by more than 30 percent.